Overview

 CachingGateway-side LLM KV cache and semantic cache to avoid repeated upstream calls

-Live operationsRoute, virtual key, and provider key refresh from database changes without restarting the gateway
+Live operationsRoute, Virtual Key, and provider key refresh from database changes without restarting the gateway

 DeploymentHosted SaaS through Alephant Cloud, or self-hosted Rust gateway with PostgreSQL, Redis, Qdrant, and S3-compatible integrations